Brammibal's Donuts: Reception

 In 2016, Exberliner called Brammibal's Donuts "Berlin's vegan sensation of the year".
 In 2021, Tina Hütterl of the Berliner Zeitung gave the donuts of Brammibal's an excellent review, describing them as "the best of my life", indistinguishable from non-vegan donuts, and tasting "as good as they look like".

-In 2022, Manuel Almeida Vergara of the Berliner Zeitung found that the taste of Brammibal's donuts is inferior to the donuts offered by Dunkin' Donuts.
+In 2022, Manuel Almeida Vergara of the Berliner Zeitung argued that the taste of Brammibal's donuts is inferior to the donuts offered by Dunkin' Donuts.